bkauf/slo/README.md

 # SLO API
-These files contain code to serve as a template for creating SLOs and Services in Google Cloud Make sure the gcloud SDK is installed prior to running these scripts [Google Cloud SDK](https://cloud.google.com/sdk)
+These files contain code to serve as a template for creating SLOs and Services in Google Cloud.
+Make sure the gcloud SDK is installed prior to running these scripts [Google Cloud SDK](https://cloud.google.com/sdk)